russellelliott/CSE233-Project/README.md

 Because `main-context.py` and `correction.py` depend on `main.py`, a directory with the current date is made.
 This is normally for the context of `main.py` but this will be empty in the context of running the two aforementioned files

 One thing to note for these files is that they will only write to the files after all the LLM reads/writes for a specific unit are done.
-I would recommend using a 3rd party plugin to prevent your computer from sleeping so you can run it for houts ar a time without it being interrupted.
+I would recommend using a 3rd party plugin, like Amphetamine for Mac to prevent your computer from sleeping so you can run it for hours ar a time without it being interrupted.

 `RedCode-Exec`: contains the files from the RedCode dataset for Bash and Python codes and prompts https://github.com/AI-secure/RedCode/tree/main/dataset